shaunak-batra/BasketTradingBO/docs/RESEARCH_V3.md

 * Which universe, exactly, and screened how (sub-industry, ETF list, liquidity floor)?
 * Trade more than one cointegrating vector when the rank exceeds 1?
 * Is daily close-to-close the right frequency, given that the edge, if any, may be intraday?
-* Should the half-life filter be tightened (it never binds now) or dropped?
+* Should the half-life filter be tightened (it never bound in v2, and in v3.0 it skipped only 6 of 1,560 folds, all on IVV/SPY) or dropped?

 ## 8. References